Koredotcom/docs/docs/xo/deploy/bot-versioning.md

 ## Overview

-Kore.ai’s **Bot Versions** option is specifically designed to meet the above requirements.
+Kore.ai’s **App Versions** option is specifically designed to meet the above requirements.

 Using this option, you as a developer can: